 Leveraging social media to grow your business and become a leader

 Even if you’re starting your business from scratch as a one-woman operation, it’s important to think of yourself as a leader from day one.
-There are so many wonderful online tools for women who want to grow their businesses and build an empire, but you need to think like a leader before you can be one.
+There are many wonderful online tools for women who want to grow their businesses and build an empire, but you need to think like a leader before you can be one.

 Social media is a great way to promote your business and grow your network.
-It can also help you grow your personal brand and feel more confident in your professional accomplishments.
-If you leverage social media well, you could make a much bigger splash than you anticipated when you first started your business.
+It can also help you build your personal brand and feel more confident in your professional accomplishments.
+If you leverage social media well, you could make a much bigger splash than you anticipated when you started your business.